robotframework/robotframework/doc/userguide/src/Appendices/TimeFormat.rst

 Starting from Robot Framework 2.8.5, time can also be given in timer like format :code:`hh:mm:ss.mil`.
-In this format  both hour and millisecond parts are optional, leading and trailing zeros can be left out when they are not needed, and negative times can be represented by adding :code:`-` prefix.
+In this format  both hour and millisecond parts are optional, leading and trailing zeros can be left out when they are not meaningful, and negative times can be represented by adding :code:`-` prefix.
 For example, following timer and time string values are identical:

 .. table:: Timer and time string examples